invokable/adsense-project/README.md

 ## How to Obtain AdSense API Access & Refresh Tokens Using `oauth2l` (No Web Server Required)

-This guide walks you through the complete process to obtain AdSense Management API access and refresh tokens without running a web server.
+This guide walks you through the complete process to get AdSense Management API access and refresh tokens without running a web server.

 ### Why This Setup Is Required